Microbial-Ecology-Group/vero-research/docs/ourvalues.md

 ### **We are inclusive.**

-  * We value and celebrate the diversity of perspectives, backgrounds, and expertise in the room.
+  * We value and celebrate the differences in perspectives, backgrounds, and expertise in our group.

   * We involve the right people in our efforts to help ensure we achieve excellence.